ewildgoose/elixir-sudoku/README.md

 Why?

 This was an exercise in trying to understand "functional programming".
-To me, one part of this means unlearning the habit of writing functions with "side- effects".
+To me, one part of this means unlearning the habit of writing functions with "side-effects".
 In the context of our solver this means separating the steps of computing what rule to apply next and then applying that rule separately.
 This makes for easier testing and possibly better code re-usability or readability